fs-c/fsoc.space/posts/refactoring-a-pattern-scanner.md

 ### Finding the location manually

 First, static analysis.
 I will use Binary Ninja here.
-I didn't want to make this needelessly annoying so I compiled the sample application with debug information, which generates a PDB.
+I didn't want to make this needlessly annoying so I compiled the sample application with debug information, which generates a PDB.
 Taking a look at the disassembled `main` reveals

 ```asm
 int32_t main() __noreturn